-Among the discoveries that have been made to date:
+Among the discoveries made to date:

-Beers led the involvement of Notre Dame Astronomers in SDSS-IV, the third extension of the Sloan Digital Sky Survey.
+Beers led the involvement of Notre Dame astronomers in SDSS-IV, the third extension of the Sloan Digital Sky Survey.
 Beers’ particular interest in SDSS-IV is the APOGEE-II project, which obtained high-resolution near-infrared spectroscopy of several hundred thousand stars in the Milky Way.
 These stars help constrain the chemical evolution of all of the stellar populations in our Galaxy, including the thin disk, thick disk, the bulge, and the inner and outer halo of the Milky Way.

 Most recently, Prof. Beers has been exploring observational constraints on the nature of the astrophysical rapid neutron-capture process (r-process), which is responsible for the formation of half of the elements beyond iron, including the “jewelry store elements” silver, gold, and platinum.
 Beers founded the R-Process Alliance (RPA) in 2016, a group of 15-20 observational astronomers from around the world, which is in the process of dramatically expanding the numbers of moderate and highly r-process-enhanced stars known.
 He and his colleagues have been using precision data from the Gaia astrometric satellite, in combination with the stars discovered by the RPA, in order to identify their likely birth environments – low-mass dwarf galaxy satellites of the Milky Way that have been disrupted into the Galactic halo.

 Beers is a co-PI and an Associate Director of the highly successful NSF Physics Frontier Center, JINA: Joint Institute for Nuclear Astrophysics, which brings together the work of nuclear physicists and astronomers at numerous institutions worldwide to make transformational progress on understanding of the formation of the elements, and the astrophysics of the sites in which they were produced.
-This center, which has been in existence for the past 15 years, recently concluded its funding.
-However, its activities continue.
+This center, which has been in existence for the past 15 years, recently concluded its funding, however, its activities continue.